rbnhmll/vue-workshop/vueJS_workshop.md

 </body>
 ```

-* el: The id of the element our app should be rendered in
+* `el`: The id of the element our app should be rendered in
-* data (aka state): data saved within our app.
-This is an object.
+* `data`: (a.k.a. state) data saved within our app.
+This is an `Object`.

 ### Declarative Rendering

-Add some dynamic messages to the searching and error sections, by declaring a key and value on the data object.
+Add some dynamic messages to the searching and error sections, by declaring a key and value on the data `Object`.

 ```javascript
 const app = new Vue({